deepfence/YaraHunter/docs/docs/yaradare/configure/cli.md

 $ docker run -it --rm deepfenceio/deepfence-yaradare:latest --help
 ```

 Note that all files and directories used in YaRadare configuration are local to the container, not the host filesystem.
-The examples above illustrate how to map host directories to the container when needed.
+The examples given illustrate how to map host directories to the container when needed.

 ### General Configuration